gauditech/gaudi-docs/docs/core-concepts/hooks.md

 ### Execute hook

-Execute hook has access to `request` and `response` objects, and is one of the supported actions.
+Execute hook has context with access to  `request` and `response` objects.
+It can be used within endpoint `action` block.

 ```javascript
 action {